OscarVsp/MMM-VUB-Resto/README.md

 # MMM-VUB-Resto

-A Module for [MagicMirror](https://github.com/MichMich/MagicMirror) designed to display the menu of the vub restaurant.
+A Module for [MagicMirror](https://github.com/MichMich/MagicMirror) designed to display the menu of the restaurant at the Vrije Universiteit Brussel.

 The data are retrieved from http://call-cc.be/files/vub-resto/etterbeek.en.json